U.S. Army Europe and Africa Best Squad Competition: 12-mile foot march

 |0

-This work, U.S. Army Europe and Africa Best Squad Competition: 12-mile foot march [Image 5 of 5], by SSG Dylan Bailey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Europe and Africa Best Squad Competition: 12-mile foot march, by SPC Elijah Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.